RudiHansen/CCTurtle/README.md

 Make move function, for now thinking that its one function called with direction to move, and the method then updates turtles position and reports it to main computer.

 # Next Step
+List kept in the repository for the computer https://github.com/RudiHansen/CCComputer